JeremyCCHsu/vae-npvc/README.md

 # About
 The original code base was originally built in March, 2016.
-Tensorflow was in version 0.10 or earlier, so I decided to refactor my code and put it on this repo.
+Tensorflow was in version 0.10 or earlier, so I decided to refactor my code and put it in this repo.

 # TODO
  - [ ] `util` submodule (add to README)
- - [o] Code architecture graph (UML)
- - [o] license
- - [ ] Github
  - [ ] GV
- - [ ] logdir output/train